Downloads

-Students work on a given optical system, e.g. grating filter, and are supposed to optimize run times while maintaining correctness.
-Grades are awarded on behalf of the correctness, complexity of the implemented algorithms and - if possible - on the achieved level of speedup.
-The environment automatically checks for correctness and algorithm speedup.
-In case of improvements students are supposed to explain their approach, how and under what assumptions or under what limitations the algorithms achieve the improvement.
+Students work on a given optical system, e.g. grating filter, to minimize run times while maintaining computational correctness.
+Grades are awarded on behalf of the correctness and complexity of the implemented algorithm as well as on program run times.
+The environment automatically checks for correctness and reports on run times.
+In case of run time improvements students are asked to explain their approach in a short essay, presentation and discussion.

 CPU/GPU |